-Use up your leftovers with this soft white bread rolled up with melting Brie and tart Cranberry Sauce for a winning bake this Christmas
+Use up your leftovers with this soft white bread rolled up with melting Brie and tart cranberry sauce for a winning bake this Christmas.
+Everyone will love these Leftover Cheeseboard Cranberry Rolls!

 It’s the age old dilemma.
 Every year we stock up on tons of yummy cheeses for Christmas and inevitably, there’s some leftover.
 By that point, we’re all a bit cheeseboard-ed out, but it seems a shame to let such good cheese go to waste.
 That’s where this recipe comes in.
 Use up whatever leftover cheeses you have from Christmas – Brie if you have it but if not others will work – with this easy recipe that uses pizza dough as a quick and easy base to make.